mirror-shades/doxa/docs/unions.md

 // Approach 1: Pattern matching (cleanest)
 match unknownRightResult {
-    int => onlyUsesInts(unknownRightResult),  // unknownRightResult is typed as int here ErrorList => handleError(unknownRightResult),  // unknownRightResult is typed as ErrorList here }
+    int then onlyUsesInts(unknownRightResult),  // unknownRightResult is typed as int here ErrorList then handleError(unknownRightResult),  // unknownRightResult is typed as ErrorList here }

-// Approach 2: Explicit fallback with error handling const myInt = unknownRightResult as int else {
+// Approach 2: Explicit fallback with error handling const myInt is unknownRightResult as int else {
     @panic("This should never happen in production!")
 }
 onlyUsesInts(myInt)

 // Note type checking in control flow doesn't implicitly cast unlike match case which is exhaustive
-// this can be done by casting bt it is not as ergonomic as match case if unknownRightResult @istype int then {
+// this can be done by narrowing within the branch but it is not as ergonomic as match case if unknownRightResult @istype int then {
     onlyUsesInts(unknownRightResult) as int else{}
 } else if unknownRightResult @istype ErrorList then {